Automattic/legalmattic/Privacy-Notice-for-Visitors-to-Our-Users-Sites.md

 Hi there!
-This Privacy Notice explains how we, at Automattic, process information about the visitors of our users’ websites in connection with the services we provide through WordPress.com, Jetpack (including WooCommerce Services), IntenseDebate, Crowdsignal.com, and Akismet.
+This Privacy Notice explains how we, at Automattic, process information about the visitors of our users’ websites in connection with the services we provide through WordPress.com, Jetpack (including WooCommerce Shipping & Tax), IntenseDebate, Crowdsignal.com, and Akismet.
 Read on!

 ### Who’s Who and What This Privacy Notice Covers

 Let’s talk first about who we are at Automattic, what we do, and what this Privacy Notice covers.
 We are the folks behind a variety of products and services designed to allow anyone–from bloggers, to small business owners, and enterprises–to create, publish, and manage their own websites:

 *   [WordPress.com](https://wordpress.com/) offers the design, features, and support to bring a website to life.
-*   With [Jetpack](https://jetpack.com/), website owners that host their websites elsewhere can connect those websites to features and tools available through WordPress.com and [WooCommerce Services](https://docs.woocommerce.com/document/woocommerce-services/).
+*   With [Jetpack](https://jetpack.com/), website owners that host their websites elsewhere can connect those websites to features and tools available through WordPress.com and [WooCommerce Shipping & Tax](https://docs.woocommerce.com/document/woocommerce-services/).
 *   [Crowdsignal](https://crowdsignal.com/) helps site owners create quizzes, surveys, and polls that fit their brand and vision.
 *   [Intense Debate](https://intensedebate.com/) gives site owners tools to manage comments on their websites.
 *   [Akismet](https://akismet.com/) helps keep spam under control by filtering out spam comments--hundreds of millions, every day!